handsontable/hyperformula/docs/guide/basic-operations.md

 For example, imagine you let users rename their sheets in an application but by mistake they choose a sheet ID that does not exist.
-It would be nice to display the error to the user so they are aware of this fact.
+It would be nice to display the error to the user, so they are aware of this fact.

 ```javascript